stumash/dotfiles/README.md

 ### git

-installs softlink for:
+doesn't install anything. just prints the lines you should put in your

 * `~/.gitconfig`

 ### neovim

-installs softlinks for:
+installs softlinks for

 * `~/.config/nvim/lua/helpers.lua`
 * `~/.config/nvim/init.vim`